artkoder/cat-weather-new/README.md

 - Logs are structured JSON by default and include `ts`, `level`, `msg`, `request_id`, `route`, `method`, `status`, `duration_ms`, `device_id`, `job`, `upload_id` and `ip` when available.
 Set `LOG_FORMAT=pretty` locally to switch to a human-friendly formatter.
 - Sensitive tokens are redacted automatically (`X-Signature`, `secret`, `token`, `authorization` fields are replaced with `***`).
 Use `LOG_LEVEL` to increase verbosity during incident response.
 - The `/metrics` endpoint exposes Prometheus metrics (HTTP counters/histograms, HMAC failures, upload/job counters, queue depth, storage bytes and health timings) and default process/platform collectors.
-Access is rate-limited to 5 requests/second per IP; configure `METRICS_ALLOWLIST` with CIDR ranges to restrict exposure.
+Access is guarded by the rate-limit middleware (default 5 requests/minute per IP) and requires `ALLOWLIST_CIDR` to include the caller address.

 ### E2E